Install the CLI npm i -g @sertainly/cli # Create a package srt init expense_policy # Convert a document into BDL + tests srt convert policy.pdf # Run unit tests srt test # Run real-world cases srt test expenses.csv # Publish to Sertainly srt publish --env production

 |---|---|

-Every call to /evaluate returns exactly one verdict.
-The verdict is deterministic — same input produces the same output on every call.
+Every call to /evaluate returns six independent channels plus a derivedstatus.
+Status is deterministic — same input produces the same output on every call.

-Because every evaluation is a pure function of rules + case data, decision packages are fully testable. srt test runs unit tests against individual statements.srt test <file> runs batch evaluation against real-world data for simulation, regression, and CI verification.
-Same rules, same data, same verdict — locally, in CI, and in production.
+Because every evaluation is a pure function of rules + case data, decision packages are fully testable. srt test runs unit tests against individual rules.srt test <file> runs batch evaluation against real-world data for simulation, regression, and CI verification.
+Same rules, same data, same channels — locally, in CI, and in production.

 Not really.
 BDL is designed for generation, not manual authoring.